API Reference > Part II: Authenticate using JWT > Manage orders and consumer accesses > Orders

 Response

-When you pass the API query parameters in the REST client, the client displays a response for the parameter values that you have entered.
+When you invoke the API using a REST client, the client displays a response for the parameter values that you have entered.

 {